witalihirsch/QTWin11/README.md

 # QTWin11
 QTWin11 is a template to customize win32 apps using QT.

+## Features
+- This template uses the system accent color
+- System dark and light mode
+- Used Mica effect on win32 apps

 ## Installing
 ```pwsh